 UPENN/CEO Project: The UPenn/CEO Project offered in 2012 will be offered again on June 15th through 20th, 2014 in Philadelphia, PA.
 Session 2 is scheduled for October 19th through 22nd, 2014 also in Philadelphia.

-Employee Owner Retreat ("EOR"): The EOR allows for 50 persons maximum.
-Due to declining attendance there was only one Retreat in 2012 scheduled for August 9th through 12th in Chicago, Illinois.
-At the recent EOR there were 27 attendees.
+Employee Owners' Retreat ("EOR"): The EOR allows for 50 persons maximum.
+Due to declining attendance there was only one Retreat in 2012.
+Again in 2013 one Retreat is scheduled for August 16th through 18th in Chicago, Illinois.